rcxwhiz/tree-263-grader/README.md

+# TODO a random 3 students are not going to have any files copied for some reason
 # TODO think about a solution to files that generate and show plots
 # TODO Improve message for unopened excel files
 # TODO find a way to save or display plots that are made on the fly, maybe a saveall plt command?